-- DON’T CHANGE YOUR PLAN – After a couple of months of this system working, I guarantee you will want control of your money back – DON’T. Never change a winning formula, its not worth the risk.
-It’s the gambler in you that is telling you that the danger is over and you can go back to it.
-But don’t change a thing.
+AND DON’T CHANGE YOUR PLAN – After a couple of months of this system working, I guarantee you will want control of your money back – DON’T. Never change a winning formula, its not worth the risk.
+It’s the Gambler in you that is telling you that the danger is over and you can go back to it.
+But trust me don’t change a thing.

-- COME CLEAN – Tell your family/other half about your debts – ALL of them – so that they can help pay these people back.
-There may be a debt that you feel you can’t.
-Tell them yet, but you have to tell them now or it will be much worse later.
+- COME CLEAN – Tell your family/other half about your debts – ALL of them – so that they can help you pay these people back.
+There may be a debt that you feel you can’t tell them yet.
+But you have to tell them now or it will be much worse later.
 Make offers to pay a bit a month – even £10 – no more sticking your head in the sand.

-- KEEP BUSY – Fill your time with small, productive tasks.
+- KEEP BUSY – Fill your time (especially your morning) with small, productive tasks.
 If you’ve got a gambling problem there’s a TON of stuff you’ve been neglecting: your personal appearance and health, the house and garden, your work, relationship, friends, etc.